JanoschABR/neosoid/README.md

 >**Warning**
 > Neosoid uses the public Pulsoid RPC to retrieve the data streams used by widgets.
-> This is not officially supported by the Pulsoid developers and could get the used account banned.
+> This is not officially supported by the Pulsoid developers and might get you in trouble.

 ## To-Do List
 <!-- Use :x: for uncompleted tasks and :heavy_check_mark: for completed tasks. -->